Paradigm-MP/oof/README.md

 # Native Abstraction Programming Interface
-FiveM Native Abstraction Programming Interface.
-Provides an Object-Oriented approach to scripting in FiveM with Lua
+RedM Native Abstraction Programming Interface.
+Provides an Object-Oriented approach to scripting in RedM with Lua